Site Inspection Information

 Under Section 80 of the Building Act 1984, in most cases there is a requirement to submit a Notice to the Council if demolition is being carried out to a building more than 1750 cubic feet (approximately 49metres³).
 The exceptions to this are:

 If you are carrying out non-exempt demolition works, you should submit a Section 80 Notice, along with a site plan edging buildings to be demolished in red, to ourselves 6 weeks prior to the intended commencement date.
 Download a form here.
 There is currently no charge for this process.
-You also have a duty to notify occupiers of adjoining buildings, the gas and the electricity suppliers, where applicable - this is not done on your behalf by the Council.
+You also have a duty to notify occupiers of adjoining buildings and the gas and electricity suppliers, where applicable - this is not done on your behalf by the Council.

 What Happens Next

-Within 6 weeks of receipt of the notice, we will issue a notice under Section 81 or the Building Act 1984 outlining any applicable conditions or requirements of the demolition works.
-A copy of this will be sent to both the person intending to carry out the works and the applicant, as well as owners/occupiers of adjoining buildings, and other relevant Authorities.
+Within 6 weeks of receipt of the notice, we will issue a notice under Section 81 of the Building Act 1984 outlining any applicable conditions or requirements of the demolition works.
+A copy of this will be sent to both the person intending to carry out the works and the applicant.
 Once you have received this notice, and complied with any relevant conditions, you are entitled to start works.